c-blake/batch/README.md

 Only minimal control flow in-kernel is given so work is trivially loop-free & bounded by batch size.
-Specifically, a batch can only jump forward by 1 or more array slots in the array of system calls either unconditionally or trivalently on returns `{ -4096 < r < 0, == 0, or > 0 }`.
-Said returns conventionally mean usually { error, success/done/EOF, and more-work-or answer} conditions.
+Specifically, a batch can only jump forward by 1 or more array slots in the array of system calls trivalently on returns `{ < 0, == 0, >
+0 }`.
+Said returns conventionally mean usually { error, success/done/EOF, and
+more-work-or answer} conditions.

 Not all system call targets are allowed since call-return protocols vary from the usual, e.g.  `fork`, `exec`, or `batch` itself (to prevent loops spelled as